rss logo

 • Understand the following options:

-• Use the SPN of the server name to indicate the path of the share; don't use the IP address.
-This is used for authentication with Kerberos.
+• Use the SPN of the server name to specify the share path, do not use the IP address.
+This is used for Kerberos authentication.

 • cruid=arg: Sets the UID of the owner of the credentials cache.
-This is primarily useful with sec=krb5.
+This is mainly useful with sec=krb5.

-• sec=krb5i: Uses Kerberos version 5 authentication and forcibly enables packet signing. (krb5 only doesn't enable packet signing).
+• sec=krb5i: Uses Kerberos version 5 authentication and forces packet signing. (krb5 only does not enable packet signing).

 john@desktop:~$ sudo mount -t cifs cruid=john,user=john,sec=krb5i,uid=1000,gid=1000 //ad.std.local/SHARE /mnt/win_share